Jailed Russian opposition leader Navalny declares hunger strike

 Vyacheslav Kulikov, a member of a commission that monitors prisoners’ conditions, said Monday that monitors visited Navalny and recorded his requests for painkilling injections.

+But Vladimir Grigoryan, another member of the commission, told the independent Dozhd TV, “Navalny is just faking it, so don’t worry about him.”

+Grigoryan, who worked in the prison system for 30 years, said Navalny is demanding medicine that ordinary Russians would not get behind bars.

-Earlier this week, Navalny posted a photograph of himself in prison, with head shaven, and reported that he had received six reprimands in two weeks for rule violations such as getting up 10 minutes too early or going to meet his attorney wearing a T-shirt.
-“I’m not kidding,” ran a post in his name Monday describing the reprimands.
+This week, Navalny posted a photograph of himself in prison, with head shaven, and reported that he had received six reprimands in two weeks for rule violations such as getting up 10 minutes too early or going to meet his attorney wearing a T-shirt.
+“I’m not kidding,” stated a post in his name Monday describing the reprimands.

-“It seems the song ‘Bad Guy’ is the soundtrack of my prison sentence,” Monday’s post ran.
+“It seems the song ‘Bad Guy’ is the soundtrack of my prison sentence,” Monday’s post said.
 After two reprimands, prisoners are sent to the punishment cell, where conditions were “close to torture,” he said.

 Being reprimanded beneath a portrait of President Vladimir Putin on the wall reminded him of being a schoolboy and getting in trouble, he said in Monday’s post.